omerc22/monopoly-mobile-banking/README.md

-Have you ever been about to play Monopoly game and realized that your electronic banking device of monopoly, which you haven't used in years, is broken?
+Have you ever been about to play Monopoly game and realized that your electronic banking device, which you haven't used in years, is broken?
 We have.
 That's why I decided to have an AI agent do this project.

 # Digital Banking Assistant